dsuthgr-org/labs-restriction-system/README.md

 - **Each line must contain exactly one domain** (e.g., `example.com`).
 Wildcards (e.g., `*.example.com`) are supported.
 - **Incorrect entries can cause partial or complete internet outages** in the labs.
 Double-check all changes.
-- The **`allowlist.txt`** contains essential domains required for core university services (Microsoft Office, university systems, etc.).
+- The **`allowlist.txt`** contains essential domains required for core university services (University Systems, DELOS, Microsoft Office, etc.).
 Removing entries from this file may break critical functionality.
 - There are already rules in place blocking **adware, malware, NSFW content**, and other known threats.
   **DO NOT use the blocklist for that purpose!**
 - To safely propose updates: